arpipatel-ap/arpipatel-ap/README.md

 🛠️ Proficient in JavaScript, React, Node.js, Express, and PostgreSQL, with over 2 years of experience in Front-end web development.

-🔭 Currently working on PantryPal, a project that helps users manage their pantry items and find recipes.
+🔭 Currently working on typescripts.

 🌱 Always learning new technologies and improving my skills.